 Here in the mountains, we like to keep things simple.
-We handcraft our products in small batches from natural oils, botanicals, & plant-derived ingredients.
-The result: real soap for natural living.
-That's what you'll find with Saranac Mountain Hearth.
+We handcraft our products in small batches from natural oils, & plant-derived ingredients.
+The result?
+Real soap for natural living.

 All of our soaps are Real Soaps, which means that they are primarily comprised of the “alkali salts of fatty acids” (source).
 In other words, we combine sodium or potassium hydroxide with fats and oils to make soap.
 Unlike a lot of products on the market today, our soaps contain no petroleum derivatives--just Real Soap!